-This optional feature is located in the aft rigging compartment near the batteries.
-In order for this charger to work, the dockside power must be connected.
-The charger is activated by turning the breaker switch in the AC panel to the "on" position.
-An amber light will glow on the front of the charger to indicate the unit is operating.
-The charger has a built in isolator which senses the charging needs of all the batteries and distributes charge accordingly.
+This standard feature is located in the aft rigging compartment, near the batteries.
+The generator or the dockside power must be functioning for this charger to work.
+The charger is activated by turning the breaker switch on the AC panel to the "on" position.
+An amber light on the front of the charger will glow to indicate the unit is operating.
+The charger has a built-in isolator which senses the charging needs of all the batteries and distributes charge accordingly.
 At the point that all the batteries are nearly fully charged, the charger will automatically reduce the current being sent to the batteries to a maintenance level.
 For more information, refer to the Operation Manual for the battery charger.